 Profits Have A Purpose And A Function

 First, it rewards owners for the risk and the efforts of doing it in the first place.
 If they didn’t expect a profit, they wouldn’t have gotten in the business at all.
 No one would have a job; there would be no storefront, there would be no operations.
-So, profit is the magnet that draws an owner to coming in and taking a risk.
+So, profit is the magnet that draws an owner to come in and take a risk.

-Also, profits are what is used to pay off debt when you go to the bank and borrow money, when investors are putting up money to help you open the restaurant, and they ultimately have to be repaid.
+Also, profit is used to pay off the debt you incur when you go to the bank and borrow money.
+When investors are putting up money to help you open the restaurant, they ultimately have to be repaid.
 The repayment of that money comes out of profits.
-It didn’t just show up out of thin air.
-So the company has to be profitable and create extra cash to pay those debts down and to pay investors what they hope to get when they took a chance and backing the owner.
+It doesn’t just show up out of thin air.
+So the company has to be profitable and create extra cash to pay those debts down and to pay investors what they hope to get in return when they took a chance to back the owner.

-And, also after all of that profits are the only resource you have to grow.
-So, if you’re not making money, you’re not going to grow to the 2nd, the 10th, to the 15th unit.
+Moreover, profits are the only resource you have to grow.
+So, if you’re not making money, you’re not going to rise to the 2nd, the 10th, and to the 15th unit.
 It won’t happen because you can’t grow with a break-even business or a business that’s losing money.
-So, what that creates when you have profits, is first ensuring the company will survive in good times and in bad times and also excites the owners and motivates them to grow and expand the business.
-Having seen that you as an operator can make money, it’s a good concept, your customers like it, and it’s profitable, that provides the springboard to open the 2nd, the 3rd, and so on unit following that path.
+What having profits creates, is first ensuring the company will survive in good times and in bad times and second excites the owners motivating them to expand the business.
+Having seen that you as an operator can make money, it’s a good concept, your customers like it, and it’s profitable.
+That provides a springboard to open the 2nd, the 3rd, and so on unit following that path.

 Also, I think the final thing to say is that whenever you walk into a restaurant, and you see motivated servers and the floor staff having a good time with their customers, you have a sense that it is a profitable operation.
 Everyone is pleasant; everyone is energetic, everyone seems self-confident.
 That’s the sign of a restaurant doing well.